AayushKumar26/Operating_Systems_CS330/README.md

 Quick reference guide for pipe system calls.
 Contains code snippets showing the equivalence between the `pipe()` function and the direct `syscall(SYS_pipe, fd)` approach, including necessary header files for system call programming.

 ### linux man pages.pdf
-Comprehensive Linux manual pages reference document (16.6 MB).
+Comprehensive Linux manual pages reference document.
 Serves as a reference for all system calls, library functions, and command-line utilities used throughout the coursework.

 ---